dylandoamaral/qush/README.md

 - add source (-S/--source) flag
 - add source (-Y/--yes) flag
 - fix branch to point to the current branc and not master
+- fix acp tried to push when the proejct was not up to date